AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/document-security.md

 1. Identify and define access control requirements at departments and organization level.

 1. Create user groups and add users to these groups.

-Consider adding a broad range of users.
+1. Create a policy set.

-1. Add user groups and set confidentiality (access-control) settings for a policy.
+1. Open the policy set and create a policy.
+Add user groups and set confidentiality (access-control) settings for the policy.

-1. Add the policy to a policy set.

 Add user groups to policies instead of individual users.
 It makes it easier to manage and apply policies to a large number of users.

-To create a reusable policy, while creating a policy, add all possible authorized users and confidentiality settings to it.

 * **Create Custom Policy sets**: A policy set combines multiple policies into a manageable entity.
 Create custom policy sets for your organization or department, use them to group related policies, and make them available to a subset of users in the system.